TrishaMaeMiranda/Tiles-and-Mines/README.md

 -On higher difficulties, you'll need to mark squares that you suspect contain mines until you can verify that they do contain mines

+# To run:
+*Open the main.py file to start the runtime of the program.